Eyamba V: Eyamba V and the Iron Palace

 One of the most notable Architectural feats of Southern Nigeria in the 19th century, Eyamba's iron palace was a two stories building framed of wood and roofed with galvanized iron plates.
 At the time the Iron palace was built, Iron houses were not in vogue across Europe.
-The Iron Palace was built by William Laycock on the request of Eyamba V. Regarding the History of the building, it was stated that, "Sometime ago, a handsome house of wood was sent out from this port,for the use of a rival prince on the same coast, which, when erected, became, like the British constitution, the envy of surrounding nations, and the admiration of the (African) world.
+The Iron Palace was built by William Laycock on the request of Eyamba V. Regarding the History of the building, it was stated that, "Sometime ago, a handsome house of wood was sent out from this port, for the use of a rival prince on the same coast, which, when erected, became, like the British constitution, the envy of surrounding nations, and the admiration of the (African) world.
 On this, King Eyambo determined to be vulli secuudus in the accommodation of his royal self and his three hundred and twenty wives (for his majesty equals King Solomon himself, both in his zeal for building and in his love of the fair sex), and resolved to have a palace built, superior not only to the wooden house, hut to any thing overseen on the coast of Africa.

 The Iron Palace was demolished during the reign of King Archibong II who claimed that he had a dream where he saw Eyamba V in the "ghostland" without a shelter and that he requested that his palace be sent to him there.

+Eyamba V and Queen Victoria

+Eyamba carried out an extended correspondence with Queen Victoria.
+During it, the Queen tried to convince Eyamba to end the slave trade amongst the Efiks and offered her protection in exchange.
+In response, Eyamba suggested that since he could only accept the protection of a woman if they were married to each other, he could marry her as a prelude to the abolition.

+Although Victoria is said to have tactfully ignored the marriage offer, a misunderstanding led to the gifts that she sent with her next letter being interpreted in Calabar as an acceptance of it.
+This in turn caused the myth to grow up amongst the Efiks that Queen Victoria was the wife of King Eyamba V, a myth that is maintained in their oral traditions today.

+During the subsequent reign of her descendant and successor Queen Elizabeth II, the myth was used as a reason to honour her cousin Prince Michael of Kent with a title in the Nigerian chieftaincy system by the reigning Obong of Calabar, Edidem Ekpo Okon Abasi Otu V.

+Barbara Etim James, an obong-awan of the Efiks who hosted Prince Michael during his installation, was quoted as saying: